Annandy2008/final_databootcamp/README.md

 1. **Model Performance:** Random Forest performs best (55.6%), followed by Logistic Regression (54.5%) and Neural Network (54.3%).
 The similarity in performance across simple and complex models suggests that model architecture matters less than the intrinsic noise in monthly return data.

 2. **Feature Importance:** Different interpretation methods reveal distinct patterns:
-   - **Gini importance** ranks ROE and firm size highest
+   - **Gini importance** ranks normalized ROE and firm size highest, reflecting how these variables frequently split decision trees
-   - **Permutation importance** identifies momentum and volatility as most critical
+   - **Permutation importance** identifies firm size (log_mcap) as the most critical feature, followed by normalized ROE, indicating that cross-sectional firm characteristics drive actual predictive performance
-   - The discrepancy suggests that while ROE helps organize decision trees, momentum and volatility drive actual predictions
+   - The discrepancy highlights that impurity-based importance reflects tree structure, while permutation importance captures true predictive reliance

-3. **Technical Features Dominate:** Permutation-based analysis indicates that short-horizon predictability comes primarily from momentum and volatility rather than accounting fundamentals.
-This likely reflects that monthly returns respond to near-term market dynamics, while quarterly fundamentals change slowly and lag by several months.
+3. **Firm Characteristics Dominate:** Permutation-based analysis indicates that short-horizon predictability is driven primarily by cross-sectional firm characteristics—especially firm size and profitability—rather than short-term technical indicators.
+Momentum, volatility, and volume-based features contribute only marginally once size and fundamentals are accounted for.

 4. **Prediction Asymmetry:** All models exhibit bias toward predicting positive returns and struggle to identify downside months, with the Neural Network showing the strongest positive class bias (only 18.5% recall on down months).